Azure/ResourceModules/docs/wiki/Solution creation.md

 ## Azure DevOps Samples

 Below, you can find samples which can be used to orchestrate deployments in Azure DevOps.
-Unlike the above mentioned GitHub sample all samples are using a modified and standalone version of `pipeline.deploy.yml` which can be found with working examples [here](https://github.com/segraef/Platform/blob/main/.azuredevops/pipelineTemplates/jobs.solution.deploy.yml) (`/.azuredevops/pipelineTemplates/jobs.solution.deploy.yml`) which is capable of consuming Modules via any publishing option you prefer.

-> Note: The following samples show Azure Pipelines stored in GitHub and use a GitHub service connection endpoint and hence get triggered externally.
-This is out of pure convenience and can also be stored on Azure Repos directly and be triggered in the same way.

-> Note: All DevOps samples can be found here as a reference: [Litware/Platform](https://github.com/segraef/Platform/).

 <details>
 <summary>Using <b>Multi-repository approach</b></summary>

 ### Multi-repository

+Below, you can find an example which makes use of multiple repositories to orchestrate the deployment (also known as a _multi-repository_ approach) in Azure DevOps.

+> **Note:** The sample is using a modified and standalone version of `pipeline.deploy.yml` which can be found with working examples [here](https://github.com/segraef/Platform/blob/main/.azuredevops/pipelineTemplates/jobs.solution.deploy.yml) (`/.azuredevops/pipelineTemplates/jobs.solution.deploy.yml`) which is capable of consuming Modules via any publishing option you prefer. <br>
+> The Pipelines are stored in GitHub and use a GitHub service connection endpoint and hence get triggered externally.
+This is out of pure convenience and can also be stored on Azure Repos directly and be triggered in the same way. <br>
+> The full source can be found here as a reference: [Litware/Platform](https://github.com/segraef/Platform/).

+Each deployment is its own pipeline job.
+This means, when triggered, each job performs the following actions:
-1. Fetching the _public_ **Azure/ResourceModules** repository for consuming Modules and using the parameter files present in the _private_ **Litware/Platform** repo for deploying infrastructure.
+1.etching the _public_ **Azure/ResourceModules** repository for consuming Module into a nested folder `ResourceModules` of the main **Litware/Platform** repository (which in turn contains all parameters files to be used for deployments)
-1. This sample is creating a Resource Group, an NSG, a Route Table and a Virtual Network -
-    1. Job: **Deploy multi-repo solution**
-        1. Checkout 'Azure/ResourceModules' repo in a nested folder `ResourceModules`
 1. Checkout 'Litware/Platform' repository containing the parameter files in a nested folder - `Platform`
 1. Deploy resources in target Azure subscription

+Using these steps it creates a Resource Group, a Network Security Group, a Route Table and a Virtual Network.

 <h3>Example</h3>